 “Literally the worst.”

-I grin.
-“You’re the one who chose molecular biology.”
+I grinned.
+“You’re the one who chose such a heavy course load.”

 “You want to go upstairs and sleep in your bed?
 It’ll be quieter.”

 Willow, now free from time-out, raced past us, squealing in delight.
 Michael was hot on her heels, firing a nerf gun at her back.
 Sofia and both grandmas had music going in the kitchen as they worked.
 Dad and Jacob sat nearby, watching the news and arguing about foreign policy.
 It was borderline raucous in here.

 Charlie shook his head, mussing his hair even more on the couch cushion, and snuggled back down.
 “No. This is nice.”